kitlib/remotefs-rs-webdav/README.md

 ## About remotefs-webdav ☁️

-remotefs-webdav is a client implementation for [remotefs](https://github.com/veeso/remotefs-rs), providing support for the Aws S3 protocol.
+remotefs-webdav is a client implementation for [remotefs](https://github.com/veeso/remotefs-rs), providing support for the WebDAV protocol as specified in [RFC4918](https://www.rfc-editor.org/rfc/rfc4918).

 ---